swiss/e-collecting-hackathon-team8/README_en.md

 - IT providers of solutions for IT systems in communes/cantons (integration feasibility).
 - Federal Council

-As initiatives are a very sensitive topic, we would suggest running a pilot in scope of collecting signatues for petition, which would give us the chance to prepare for a large-scale pilot of national initiatives.
+As initiatives are a very sensitive topic, we would suggest running a pilot including:
+- A representative population of cantons and communes to ensure scalablility of the solution and assess the cost impact on the local communities,
+- Accessability.
+At least one or two accessiblity impairment must be considered in the primary design.
+Inclusiveness is not an add-on,
+- Petition as a warm up to start rapidely.
+Including collecting signatures for petition as a first step could prepare well for a large-scale pilot of national initiatives.

 ## License
 Tous les documents contenus dans ce référentiel sont soumis à une licence EUPL1.2.
 Pour plus d'informations, consultez le fichier [LICENCE](LICENCE).

 Alle Materialien in diesem Repository unterliegen einer EUPL1.2-Lizenz – Einzelheiten finden Sie in der Datei [LICENSE](LICENSE).